philipmendels/undomundo/README.md

 });
 ```

-By default an action is considered to be absolute, which means that two absolute values for undo and redo are stored in the history.
-Your can also choose to model an action as relative, which means that only a single relative value is stored in the history.
+By default an action is considered to be absolute, which means that an object with 'undo' and 'redo' values is stored in the history.
+If you want to model these absolute values differently (e.g. as an [undo, redo] tuple) or if you want to model the action as relative with a single relative value in the history, then you have to type it with `isCustom: true`.
 You can for example choose to store the payload for the `setPosition` action in the history as a delta vector [dx, dy] instead of two point vectors [x1, y1] and [x2, y2].

 Here is the same example as the previous one, but now with `setPosition` modeled as a relative action: